AlexFBP/backphish/README.md

 For safety reasons, no URL will be in this readme, please check source code for details.

+And also, for non-safety reasons, Why should I care about any exposed token in this repository? ¯\_(ツ)_/¯

 - (Type 1) Daviplata phishing page 1